mushfiqk47/webtofigm/README.md

 ## 📖 How to Use

 ### Step 1: Capture a Website
-1. Navigate to any website you want to copy (e.g., `https://stripe.com`).
+1. Navigate to any website (e.g., `https://stripe.com`).
-2. Click the **HTML to Figma** extension icon in Chrome.
+2. Click the **Web to Figma** extension icon.
+3. (Optional) Expand **Advanced Settings** to tune capture limits.
-3. Click **"Capture Page"**.
+4. Click **"Capture Page"**.
-4. Wait a moment—invalid lazy content?
-The page will **automatically scroll** to the bottom and back to ensure everything is loaded.
+5. The page will automatically scroll to trigger lazy-loaded assets.
-5. A `.htfig` file will automatically download (e.g., `stripe-com-123456.htfig`).
+6. A `.htfig` file will download automatically.

 ### Step 2: Import to Figma
 1. Open a Figma design file.
 2. Right-click > **Plugins** > **HTML to Figma**.
-3. Drag and drop the downloaded `.htfig` file into the plugin window.
+3. Drag and drop the `.htfig` file into the plugin's upload zone.
+4. Click **"Import to Figma"**.
-4.  **Done!** The website is now fully editable in Figma with Auto Layouts.
+5. Watch as your website is reconstructed with full Auto Layouts!

 ---

 ## 💻 Development

 ### Project Structure
-- `chrome-extension/`: Source code for the browser capture logic (Content Script).
+- `chrome-extension/`: Browser extension source (Popup UI, Content Script).
-- `src/`: Source code for the Figma plugin logic.
+- `src/`: Figma Plugin source.
-    - `capture/`: Logic for traversing the DOM and extracting styles (shared code).
+    - `capture/`: Shared logic for DOM traversal and style extraction (The "Brain").
-    - `sandbox/`: The main Figma thread logic (Builder, Layout Mapper).
+    - `sandbox/`: Figma main thread logic (Builder, Node generation).
     - `translator/`: Mappers for CSS to Figma properties.
-    - `ui/`: React/HTML code for the plugin UI.
+    - `ui/`: Plugin UI (React/HTML).

 ### Commands
 - `npm run build`: Compiles everything.
-- `npm run watch`: Watches for changes and rebuilds automatically (useful for dev).
+- `npm run watch`: Watches for changes and rebuilds automatically.
+- `npm test`: Runs the full integration test suite.

 ---

-## 🤝 Contributing
-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

 ## 📄 License
 [MIT](LICENSE)